-- 2.9 The expenditure associated with corporate activities as well as the financing of the Council is shown in the second section and highlights an estimated surplus of £498,722 for the financial year. - 2.10 Treasury activities are currently performing above budget expectations.
-Due to the rise in interest rates the Council will see a gain in investment activities, this will be monitored and reported as the year moves forward.
-This rise will not impact our borrowing costs as the interest rate was fixed and no additional borrowing is expected. - 2.11 The favourable variance within investment properties is due to a reduction in costs associated with managing our portfolio. - 2.12 The overall projected position on retained business rates is currently showing a positive position.
-The position in terms of budget is in line with expectations.
+- 2.8 The expenditure associated with corporate activities as well as the financing of the Council is shown in the second section and highlights an estimated surplus of £549,182 for the financial year. - 2.9 Treasury activities are currently performing above budget expectations.
+Due to the rise in interest rates, the Council will see a gain in investment activities.
+This rise will not impact our borrowing costs as the interest rates were fixed and no additional borrowing is expected before year end. - 2.10 The favourable variance within investment properties is due to a reduction in costs associated with managing our portfolio.

+- 2.11 The overall projected position on retained business rates is currently showing a positive position.
+The position in terms of budget is mostly in line with expectations.
+The only exception being empty premises relief, which is higher than anticipated.
 The valuation list was reset in 2023/24 financial year, making it more difficult to predict the level income and reliefs for businesses.
-The gain relates to the tariff, paid to central government, being reduced from what was originally calculated. - 2.13 The Q2 report has now separately identified the external grant funding that is unlikely to be spent by year end and must be ringfenced to a particular project or service.
-This is estimated at £184k and, whilst it will increase our year end reserves, we do not have discretion as to where it can be spent.
-It is therefore excluded from our reported position. - 2.14 Bringing together both the deficit on net service expenditure and surplus on net corporate expenditure results in an overall budget surplus projection of £258k for the year.
-The budget will continue to be monitored, with the Q3 forecast being reported in February.
+The gain relates to a reduction in the levy to be paid for 2023/24. - 2.12 The Q3 report has now separately identified the external grant funding that is unlikely to be spent by year end and must be ringfenced to a particular project or service.
+This is estimated at £376k and, whilst it will increase our year end reserves, we do not have discretion as to where it can be spent.
+It is therefore excluded from our reported position. - 2.13 Bringing together the surplus on net service expenditure, £28,579, surplus on net corporate expenditure, £549,182, and the transfer to reserves of -£376,239, this results in an estimated overall surplus of £201,522 for the year.